 3.2.
 Subscription Terms and Renewals

 Customer must ensure that all Authorized Users keep user IDs, passwords and certificates providing access to the Hosted Services strictly confidential and not share such information with any unauthorized person.
 User IDs granted to individual, named persons may not be shared.
 Credentials (ids, passwords, certificates) that are to be used by systems and applications to access Modulus Data services must be protected from unauthorized access.
-Customer is responsible for any and all actions taken using it’s credentials and agrees to immediately notify Modulus Data of any unauthorized use of which he becomes aware.
+Customer is responsible for any and all actions taken using its credentials and agrees to immediately notify Modulus Data of any unauthorized use of which they become aware.

 3.4.
 Customer Data

 “Customer Data” means any data, content, code, video, images or other materials of any type that Customer uploads, submits, transfers or otherwise transits to or through Modulus Data Hosted Services.
 Customers retains all right, title and interest in and to Customer Data in the form provided to Modulus Data.
 Subject to the terms of this Agreement, Customer hereby grants to Modulus Data a non-exclusive, worldwide, royalty-free right to (a) collect, use, copy, store, transmit, modify and create derivative works of Customer Data, in each case solely to the extent necessary to provide the applicable Hosted Service to Customer and (b) for Hosted Services that enable Customer to share Customer Data or interact with other people or systems.
 Modulus Data authorized personnel may access Customer account, instance and content in order to respond to Customer support requests.